Deep Face Recognition: A Survey: Face databases and Evaluation Protocols

 \subsection{Evaluation tasks and performance metrics}

-In order to evaluate whether our deep models can solve the different problems of FR in real life, many testing datasets with different tasks and scenes are designed, which are listed in Table \ref{tab5}.
-In terms of testing tasks, the performance of recognition model can be evaluated under face verification, close-set face identification, open-set face identification settings, as shown in Fig. \ref{fig23}.
-Each tasks have corresponding performance metrics.
+In order to evaluate whether our deep models can solve the different problems of FR in real life, many testing datasets are designed to evaluate the models in different tasks, i.e. face verification, close-set face identification and open-set face identification.
+In either task, a set of known subjects is initially enrolled in the system (the gallery), and during testing, a new subject (the probe) is presented.
+Face verification computes one-to-one similarity between the gallery and probe to determine whether the two images are of the same subject, whereas face identification computes one-to-many similarity to determine the specific identity of a probe face.
+When the probe appears in the gallery identities, this is referred to as closed-set identification; when the probes include those who are not in the gallery, this is open-set identification.

 \textbf{Face verification} is relevant to access control systems, re-identification, and application independent evaluations of FR algorithms.
-It is classically measured using the receiver operating characteristic (ROC) and estimated mean accuracy (ACC).
+It is classically measured using the receiver operating characteristic (ROC) and estimated mean accuracy (Acc).
 At a given threshold (the independent variable), ROC analysis measures the true accept rate (TAR), which is the fraction of genuine comparisons that correctly exceed the threshold, and the false accept rate (FAR), which is the fraction of impostor comparisons that incorrectly exceed the threshold.
-And ACC is a simplified metric introduced by LFW, which represents the percentage of correct classifications.
-With the development of deep FR, the degree of security is required more and more strictly by testing datasets in order to match the fact that customers concern more about the TAR when FAR is kept in a very low rate in most security certification scenario.
-PaSC evaluates the TAR at a FAR of $10^{-2}$; IJB-A increases it to TAR@$ 10^{-3}$FAR; Megaface focuses on TAR@$ 10^{-6}$FAR; especially, in MS-celeb-1M challenge 3, TAR@$ 10^{-9}$FAR is required.
+And Acc is a simplified metric introduced by LFW \cite{huang2007labeled}, which represents the percentage of correct classifications.
+With the development of deep FR, more accurate recognitions are required.
+Customers concern more about the TAR when FAR is kept in a very low rate in most security certification scenario.
+PaSC \cite{beveridge2013challenge} reports TAR at a FAR of $10^{-2}$; IJB-A \cite{klare2015pushing} evaluates TAR at a FAR of $ 10^{-3}$; Megaface \cite{kemelmacher2016megaface,nech2017level} focuses on TAR@$ 10^{-6}$FAR; especially, in MS-celeb-1M challenge 3 \cite{MS3}, TAR@$ 10^{-9}$FAR is reported.